fanTaestic/netflix_sql_project/README.md

 GROUP BY 1
 ```

-## 10. FIND EACH YEAR AND THE AVERAGE NUMBERS OF CONTENT RELEASE BY INDIA ON NETFLIX.
--- RETURN TOP 5 YEAR WITH HIGHEST AVG CONTENT RELEASE
+### 10. FIND EACH YEAR AND THE AVERAGE NUMBERS OF CONTENT RELEASE BY INDIA ON NETFLIX.
+RETURN TOP 5 YEAR WITH HIGHEST AVG CONTENT RELEASE.
 ```sql
 SELECT
 	EXTRACT(YEAR FROM TO_DATE(date_added, 'MONTH, DD, YYYY')) as year,